 Loop Guard feature acts differently somehow in SSTP/PVST.
-In SSTP/PVST mode,, the designated port is always blocked by Loop Guard.
-In RSTP/MSTP, the designated port is always blocked by Loop Guard.
+In SSTP/PVST mode the designated port is always blocked by Loop Guard.
 In RSTP/MSTP mode, the port will be blocked only when it changes into the designated port because of inaccessibility to receiving BPDU.
 A port which is provided with the designated role due to receiving the lower level BPDU will not be blocked by Loop Guard.